 9. What do I wear when it’s raining?

-The key is to make sure you don’t arrive at the office looking like you’ve been stranded in a storm.
+The key is to make sure you don’t arrive at work looking like you’ve been stranded in a storm.
 But you also don’t want to look like you borrowed your kid’s slicker.

 If it rains often where you live, invest in a classic trench raincoat, rain boots, a hat and a well-made umbrella.
-If you wear your boots on your commute, make sure to bring shoes to change into when you get to the office.
+If you wear your boots on your commute, make sure to bring shoes to change into when you get to work.